jeromeetienne/learningthreejs.com-backup/source/_posts/2011-09-20-lets-make-a-3D-game-device-orientation.markdown

 As usual, i did a little helper to make it easier for you to include it in your games.
 It is called [THREEx.DeviceOrientationState](/data/THREEx/THREEx.DeviceOrientationState.js).
-You download it from [here](/data/THREEx/THREEx.DeviceOrientationState.js) and include it in your page like this
+You download this API from [here](/data/THREEx/THREEx.DeviceOrientationState.js) and include it in your page like this

 ```html